-Release is when the person begins to see a way forward with selfdiscovery, Hope has begun to set in for them to move from the position of hopelessness and being stuck.
+Release starts when the person begins to see a way forward by self-discovery.
+Hope for moving forward from the position of hopelessness and being stuck has begun to set in.
 They begin to express themselves and choose ways to move forward.

-We are releasing them from the relationship that we have with them as a Hope Coach.
+In this phase, we release them from the relationship that we have with them as a Hope Coach.
 "Yes, I think you are on the right track.
-You have made some good self-discoveries and seeing hope.
-I now think you are ready to move forward to your next plan of action."
+You have made some good self-discoveries and are seeing hope.
+I now think you are ready to move forward with your plan of action."